Types of Hypercortisolism

 • Striae

-Associated conditionsT2D, bone fragility, hypertension, obesity, dyslipidemia, mood disorders6
+Associated conditionsT2D, bone fragility, hypertension, obesity, dyslipidemia, and mood disorders6

 Consider The Suspected Source Of Excess Cortisol

-A significant proportion of people with hypercortisolism presenting initially with type 2 diabetes (T2D) will have an adrenal source8-11—it is important to select an initial screening test with sensitivity to detect all etiologies of hypercortisolism.
+A significant proportion of patients with hypercortisolism presenting initially with T2D will have an adrenal source8-11—it is important to select an initial screening test with sensitivity to detect all etiologies of hypercortisolism.

 Adrenal source of hypercortisolism